withastro/astro/docs/src/pages/comparing-astro-vs-other-tools.md

 ---
 layout: ~/layouts/MainLayout.astro
 title: Comparing Astro
+description: Comparing Astro with other static site generators like Gatsby, Next.js, Nuxt, Hugo, Eleventy, and more.
 ---

 We often get asked the question, "How does Astro compare to my favorite site builder, **\_\_\_\_**?"
 This guide was written to help answer that question for several popular site builders and Astro alternatives.